awsdocs/amazon-lightsail-developer-guide/doc_source/disaster-recovery-resiliency.md

 In addition to the AWS global infrastructure, Lightsail offers several features to help support your data resiliency and backup needs\.
 + Copying instance and disk snapshots across Regions\.
 For more information, see [Snapshots in Amazon Lightsail](understanding-instance-snapshots-in-amazon-lightsail.md)\.
 + Automating instance and disk snapshots snapshots\.
 For more information, see [Snapshots in Amazon Lightsail](understanding-instance-snapshots-in-amazon-lightsail.md)\.
 + Distributing incoming traffic across multiple instances in a single Availability Zone or multiple Availability Zones using a load balancer\.
-For more information, see [Lightsail load balancers](understanding-lightsail-load-balancers.md)\.
+For more information, see [Amazon Lightsail load balancers](understanding-lightsail-load-balancers.md)\.